-(first posted 5/11/2011) The 1959s were the last models of the most famous and infamous cars of Chrysler’s history.
+(First posted 5/11/2011.
+Edited and updated 4/30/17) The 1959s were the last models of the most famous and infamous cars of Chrysler’s history.
 In the mid-’50s Chrysler was on a roll after having fallen to third place among the Big Three from their traditional No. 2 spot (and never again would overtake Ford).
 But after replacing the ultra-conservative K. T. Keller with Tex Colbert and a getting new styling direction under Virgil Exner (who was largely responsible for the 1947 Studebaker), Chrysler hit the showrooms with their Forward Look” 1955 models.
 Chrysler’s 1955-56 models were their most competitive in years, but as they say, “You ain’t seen nothin’ yet.”

 Chrysler had new cars in the pipeline, cars that were going to leapfrog everyone else’s in the industry.
 They’d have new engines (including the legendary 392 Hemi), new transmissions (the equally legendary Torqueflite), new suspensions (front torsion bars) and new bodies.
 These cars would be new from road to roof–and oh yes, Chrysler would accomplish all this in two years instead of the usual three.